Yondr: At concerts and shows

 In 2019, the use of Yondr cases was reported in comedy and theater.
 They have been utilized at concerts, as well as during performances by comedians who aim to prevent their material from being leaked electronically and to keep their audiences focused, free from distractions.

 In 2023, the company launched its own outdoor music festival in Greenville, New York.

 In courtrooms

 Yondr has been used in some courtrooms to prevent distractions from phones during trials and proceedings, and to maintain order and focus.
 In 2017, the First Judicial District of Pennsylvania began using Yondr pouches at the Juanita Kidd Stout Center for Criminal Justice in Philadelphia.
 In 2024, the Municipal Court of Kansas City, Kansas implemented Yondr pouches to enhance courtroom decorum and reduce distractions.
 In 2025, the U.S. District Court for the Eastern District of Virginia began requiring visitors to secure phones and smartwatches in Yondr pouches while in courthouses.

+Bypasses

+There are several ways for students to bypass the pouch, including telling school officials they don't have a mobile phone, or placing decoys such as burner phones or calculators in a pouch, while pocketing the real device for surreptitious use.
+It's also possible to break into a sealed pouch: via a magnet, by brute force, or by using a pencil to pop the seal open.